tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is the interval (in nanoseconds) after a [`pending`](#flagspending) transfer's [arrival at the cluster](#timestamp) that it may be posted or voided.
+Zero denotes absence of timeout.

 If the timeout expires and the pending transfer has not already been posted or voided, the pending transfer is voided automatically.